Director: Guillermo del Toro

 This woman who starts out the film as a dithery sprite becomes warily becalmed and watchful, vindictiveness flickering behind her green eyes, which reflect the algae covered tincture of the briny deep as they peer without blinking directly back into the faces of intimidating authority figures.
 Her simmering silence speaking volumes, love gives her an inner fire.
 Eventually, a defiant Elisa loses all fear of repercussions, exuding a sphinx-like, appreciative self-awareness in her reckless behavior.

-In a whirl of sign language, hands flying every which way, she can’t resist flipping off an uncomprehending Strickland with everything but the bird, resorting to strong words suitable only for translation in closed captioning for the deaf and hard-of-hearing.
-Elisa has coiled nerves of steel inside, which is apparent when she isn’t squeamish about retrieving the disembodied fingers she comes across after they’ve been chomped on by the swamp creature, gingerly placing them in her paper sandwich bag.
+In a whirl of sign language, hands flying every which way, she can’t resist flipping off an uncomprehending Strickland with everything but the bird, resorting to strong words suitable only for translation in closed captioning for the deaf and hearing impaired.
+Elisa has coiled nerves of steel inside, which is apparent why she isn’t squeamish about retrieving those disembodied fingers she comes across after they’ve been chomped on by the swamp creature, gingerly placing them in her paper sandwich bag.

 As women, and cleaning ladies at that, ostensibly performing the menial jobs other working-class Americans consider beneath them, Elisa and Zelda, the underpaid, overworked custodians at the Occam Aerospace Research Center, are accorded no respect – their opinions instantly discounted.
 Strickland refers to their conversation dismissively as ‘girl talk,’ and his low regard for them is indicated by the fact that he saunters into the john despite their presence, in a way no gentleman would before ladies he considered worthy of respect, much less veneration, cavalierly sullying the toiletry they’d just left spic and span.
 How loathsome he is at core is further made apparent from the advice he lives by, that washing hands both before and after using the urinals signals a weakness of character, which excuses his exiting without applying soap or water, to the cleaning ladies’ horror.